combobulate/MyGoals/README.md

 * Add ability to clear all goals
 * Add ability to have multiple goal lists
 * Make it look less ugly
+* Go through and refactor stuff that could be improved
 * and more!